-What are Working at Height Precautions?
+What Are Working at Height Precautions?

 Working at height precautions are steps that must be taken before you work at height.
 'Work at height' is a term that refers to any scenario in which an individual might fall a distance that could result in serious harm.
 You are working at height if you: